Fannon/mobo/examples/init/model/SCHEMA.md

     },
     "$extend": {
         "type": "string",
         "description": "This references another mobo json file.
-It will be included through inheritance, all existing attributes in the parent object will be overwritten.", "properties": {
+It will be included through inheritance, all existing attributes in the parent object will be overwritten."
-            "showForm": {
-                "type": "boolean",
-                "default": true,
-                "description": "This applies to forms referencing templates only: If an template (.wikitext) is extended into the form, this property will decide if it is shown in the edit form view."
-            },
-            "showSite": {
-                "type": "boolean",
-                "default": true,
-                "description": "This applies to forms referencing templates only: If an template (.wikitext) is extended into the form, this property will decide if it is shown in the vie page view."
-            }
-        }
     },
     "$reference": {
         "type": "string",